Dantee296/InstrumentServices/README.md

 | wireless    | Check the state of wireless mode and print it |
 | test        | Just for test |

-Please consult th usage information or manual pages of each utility for a documentation of avaliable command line options and usage examples like this:
+Please consult the usage information or manual pages of each utility for a documentation of avaliable command line options and usage examples like this:
 ``` powershell
 python.exe instrument_service.py